-St Georges is a small community in South Australia within the Burnside local government area (postcode 5064).
-With a population of 1,726, the suburb has an established demographic with a median age of 43.
+Located in South Australia within the Burnside local government area, St Georges is a close-knit residential community (postcode 5064).
+With a population of 1,726, the suburb has an established family demographic with a median age of 43.
 Households earn a median income of $126K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.7% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward healthcare and professional services.
 The top ancestries reported are English, Chinese, Australian.

-The median house price in St Georges is $2.3 million, having dipped slightly 0.9% over the past year.
-The current median weekly rent is $678.
-This gives a gross rental yield of approximately 1.5%.
+Median house prices in St Georges stand at $2.9 million, having climbed sharply by 25% over the last twelve months.
+The current median weekly rent is $690.
+This gives a gross rental yield of approximately 1.3%.
 The median monthly mortgage repayment is $2,800.

 Public transport access includes 2 bus stops.
 The crime rate in the Burnside LGA is low at 1,796 incidents per 100,000 population.

-From an investment perspective, St Georges offers a gross rental yield of 1.5%, rated as low yield.
-Property prices are above the state median ($2.3M/$950K), placing it in the premium segment.
-The price-to-income ratio of 18.2x is considered stretched.
-House prices have moved -0.9% year-on-year.
+On the investment side, St Georges shows a gross rental yield of approximately 1.3%, rated as low yield.
+Property prices are above the state median ($2.9M/$950K), placing it in the premium segment.
+The price-to-income ratio of 22.7x is considered stretched.
+House prices have moved +25.0% year-on-year.
+Population growth of +0.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.